 The mission of Alaska Christian College is to empower Alaska Natives through biblically-based education and Christian formation to pursue excellence in character, learning, and service as followers of Christ.
 ACC is a non-profit organization funded primarily by gifts from individuals, churches, corporations, and foundations.
 Through the generosity of supporters, ACC is able to provide quality educational training with a small staff to student ratio, individual care with one-on-one mentoring, and a safe, supportive environment in which students can grow in their faith.
 President Keith Hamilton is a former NCC member

-Andy Larsen - Evangelical Covenant Church Serve Globally, Middle East and North Africa (MENA)
+Andy Larsen (wife Cari Conklin) Evangelical Covenant Church Serve Globally, Middle East and North Africa (MENA)

 Andy works as a consultant with churches and non-profit groups engaging Muslims locally and globally doing peacemaking initiatives.
 Andy uses his photography, relationship building, and growing network among Muslim, Christian and advocacy groups to build bridges between divergent communities.
-He works with the MENA team primarily focused (but not exclusively) on three of their ministry objectives: 1) Muslim engagement 2) Peace and Reconciliation with focus in the Israeli-Palestinian conflict, and 3) Ministry to refugees.
+Andy works with the MENA team primarily focused (but not exclusively) on three of their ministry objectives: 1) Muslim engagement 2) Peace and Reconciliation with focus in the Israeli-Palestinian conflict, and 3) Ministry to refugees.

 Rev. Allan Folmar – Chaplain